The Monks of Kauai's Hindu Monastery

 The monks are involved daily with the Kadavul Hindu Temple, which is the center of their life, performing three-hour vigils 24 hours a day, 365 days a year in its sacred precincts since 1973.
 Classes, seminars and training take place throughout the week as they study together the philosophical and metaphysical teachings of the founder, chant Sanskrit mantras, sing traditional devotional hymns and celebrate the festivals of their lineage.

 Self-sufficiency is a prime principle for Hindu monastics, and thus each monk is called upon to help with the daily chores of the monastery, whether in the kitchen, the gardens, the temple or the offices.
 Young, single men under 25 years of age who are interested in traditional Hindu monastic life can explore our How to Become a Monk page.

-Now we introduce ever so briefly the founder of Kauai's Hindu Monastery and the twenty initiated monks who now carry on the spiritual work of his lineage.
+Now we introduce briefly the founder of Kauai's Hindu Monastery and the twenty-one initiated monks who now carry on the spiritual work of his lineage.